 The lesson is that innovation does not just magically emerge.
 It is created by the structures and management approaches put in place by management.

 The importance of leadership in managing change for innovation

-While these conflicts maybe concentrated between the self-interests of the innovators and the existing business, it is likely, also, that as the innovation culture grows the number of bright ideas will explode.
+While these conflicts may be concentrated between the self-interests of the existing business and the innovators.
+It is also likely that as the innovation culture grows the number of bright ideas will explode.